fastwow/threadsign/README_CRON.md

 ## Overview

-Two cron jobs run automatically:
+A single daily pipeline cron job runs automatically:
-1. **Reddit Post Generation** - Runs every 5 minutes
+- **Daily Pipeline** - Runs daily at 09:00 Kyiv time (06:00 UTC)
+  - Executes three sequential steps in one job:
-   - Generates mock Reddit posts using LLM
-   - Scoped to Developer Tools topic and /startups subreddit
+    1. **Generate Mock Reddit Posts** - Generates at least 5 mock Reddit posts using LLM (scoped to Developer Tools topic and /startups subreddit)

-2. **Idea Generation & Scoring** - Runs every 12 minutes
-   - Evaluates unprocessed Reddit posts
-   - Generates product ideas with viability scores
-   - Only stores ideas with score ≥ 60
+    2. **Generate Ideas** - Evaluates unprocessed Reddit posts, generates product ideas with viability scores (only stores ideas with score ≥ 60)
+    3. **Send Email Digests** - Sends email digests to subscribers with new ideas (only includes ideas that haven't been sent to each user before)

+**Note:** This single-pipeline approach is configured for Vercel Hobby plan compatibility (daily cron jobs).
+All steps are idempotent and safe to re-run.
+The pipeline runs sequentially, so each step completes before the next begins.

 ## Environment Variables Required